-wall includes a door, window or other structure dividing a lot from common property or from another lot.
+wall includes a door, window or other structure dividing a lot in a strata titles scheme from common property or from another lot in the scheme;

+working day means a day other than a Saturday, a Sunday or a public holiday throughout the State.

-(2) Except where section 3AB applies, the boundaries of any cubic space referred to in paragraph (a) of the definition of floor plan in subsection (1) —
+(2) The boundaries of a cubic space referred to in paragraph (a) of the definition of floor plan in subsection (1) —

 (a) except as provided in paragraph (b) —

-(i) are in the case of a vertical boundary, where the base of any wall corresponds substantially with any line referred to in paragraph (a) of that definition — the inner surface of that wall; and
+(i) are in the case of a vertical boundary, if the base of a wall corresponds substantially with a line referred to in paragraph (a) of that definition — the inner surface of that wall; and

-(ii) are, in the case of a horizontal boundary, where any floor or ceiling joins a vertical boundary of that cubic space — the upper surface of that floor and the under surface of that ceiling;
+(ii) are, in the case of a horizontal boundary, if a floor or ceiling joins a vertical boundary of that cubic space — the upper surface of that floor and the under surface of that ceiling;

 or

-(b) are such boundaries as are described on a sheet of the floor plan relating to that cubic space (those boundaries being described in the prescribed manner by reference to a wall, floor or ceiling in a building to which that plan relates or to structural cubic space within that building).
+(b) are such boundaries as are described on a sheet of the floor plan relating to that cubic space (those boundaries being described in the manner required by the regulations by reference to a wall, floor or ceiling in a building to which that plan relates or to structural cubic space within that building).

+Note for this subsection:

+Schedule 2A provides for a special rule about lot boundaries for single tier strata schemes.

-(2a) Notwithstanding subsection (2), where —
+(2A) Despite subsection (2), if —

 (a) a strata plan creates a boundary external to a building; or

-(b) other prescribed circumstances apply,
+(b) other circumstances specified in the regulations apply,

-the floor plan may include dimensions or survey information defining that boundary, in the prescribed manner, by reference to the parcel boundary.
+the floor plan may include dimensions or survey information defining that boundary, in the manner required by the regulations, by reference to the parcel boundary.

 (3) A reference in this Act to cubic space includes a reference to space contained in any three-dimensional geometric figure which is not a cube.